Admin Performance

 How much autoloaded data is too much for wp-admin?

 WP Engine recommends keeping total autoloaded data below 800 KB.
 Above that, every admin request loads an oversized wp_options result set into memory.
-On managed hosting with object cache enabled, autoload bloat above ~1 MB can also cause 502 errors because the object-cache buffer is only 1 MB.
+On memcached-based hosts like WP Engine, autoload bloat above ~1 MB can also cause 502 errors because the Memcached per-key limit is 1 MB.
 Audit it with a single SQL query or WP Multitool's Autoloader Optimizer.

 Does upgrading hosting fix a slow WordPress dashboard?